PNIRS | Psychoneuroimmunology Research Society | 2026

 Full Professor of Immunology at the School of Health and Life Sciences (PUCRS).
 Researcher at the Immunobiology Laboratory (PUCRS) and the National Institute of Science and Technology in Neuroimmunomodulation (INCT-NIM).
 He has extensive experience in the areas of Neuroimmunology and Immunosenescence, focusing on the psychoneuroendocrine mechanisms of premature aging of the immune system in various human populations, including healthy elderly individuals, patients with neuropsychiatric disorders, and patients with autoimmune diseases.

-Researcher at the University of Texas Health Science Center at Houston, TX, USA.
+Assistant Professor at the University of Texas Health Science Center at Houston, TX, USA.
 She has experience studying immunological/inflammatory parameters associated with the pathophysiology of Huntington's disease and other neurodegenerative diseases, having published over 90 papers in relevant scientific journals in the field.

 Full Professor of Health Psychology at Friedrich-Alexander-Universität Erlangen-Nürnberg (Germany) and Associate Research Professor at Brandeis University.
 His research focuses on the psychobiological mechanisms that connect stress and inflammation.
 With extensive experience in psychoneuroendocrinology, he has received awards such as the Herbert Weiner Early Career Award from the American Psychosomatic Society.